IMakeThingsWithCode/barbucket/README.md

 # barbucket
-A quick way to dump tumblr-esque thoughts
+A utility for catching thoughts before they skitter away

 I commonly find myself thinking of clever and nonsenical one-liners and I wanted a way to store them, so I decided to make a program that could be opened quickly whenever I got one of these thoughts.
 I want to keep it simple and adaptable, and just dump all thoughts into a text file.